Luis Rojas (baseball): New York Mets manager

 Rojas was promoted to manager by Mets general manager Brodie Van Wagenen on January 22, 2020, after the Mets mutually parted ways with Carlos Beltrán due to his involvement in the Houston Astros sign stealing scandal.
 In his first year as manager, the Mets finished the regular season 26–34, tied for last place in their division.
-Van Wagenen lost his job at the end of the Covid-19-shortened season and was replaced by Sandy Alderson, who had a long relationship with Rojas and kept him on.
+Van Wagenen lost his job at the end of the pandemic-shortened season and was replaced by Sandy Alderson, who had a long relationship with Rojas and kept him on.

 On April 20, 2021, Rojas was ejected from a game for the first time in his Major League career after arguing balls and strikes with home plate umpire John Libka.
 On July 18, Rojas was ejected and subsequently suspended for two games by Major League Baseball for "excessive arguing" over a fair-foul call in the first inning of a game at PNC Park.
 It was the first time in his career that he had been suspended at any level of baseball.

 The Mets declined the option on Rojas's contract on October 4, 2021, after concluding the season with a record of 77–85.
 The Mets were the first team in major league history to sit atop a division for more than 100 days in a season and finish with a losing record.

 New York Yankees

 On November 15, 2021, the New York Yankees hired Rojas as their third base coach.
+Rojas was a member of the staff that guided the Yankees to the 2024 World Series.